 Reporting obligations

+On 1 July 2015, Division 393 of Schedule 1 of the Taxation Administration Act 1953 (TAA 1953) replaced regulation 56 of the Income Tax Regulations 1936.

-Under Income Tax Regulations 1936, regulation 56, an entity defined as an investment body under section 202D of Part VA of the Income Tax Assessment Act 1936 (ITAA 1936), is required to report to the Commissioner of Taxation details of investments falling within the provisions of the tax file number (TFN) legislation and the FMD legislation:
+Under Division 393 of the TAA 1953, an entity defined as an investment body under section 202D of Part VA of the Income Tax Assessment Act 1936 (ITAA 1936), is required to report to the Commissioner of Taxation details of investments falling within the provisions of the tax file number (TFN) legislation and the FMD legislation in the approved form.

-for 2008-09 and previous years, in a form approved by the Commissioner

-for 2009-10 and subsequent years, in the approved form.

-The AIIR is an approved form for 2009-10 and subsequent years under section 388-50 of the Taxation Administration Act 1953 (TAA 1953).
-Consequently, investment bodies that fail to lodge their AIIR by the due date for 2009-10 and subsequent years may be subjected to either administrative penalties or prosecution.
-An administrative penalty for the late lodgment of an approved form is imposed by subsection 286-75(1) of Schedule 1 TAA 1953.
+The AIIR is an approved form under section 388-50 of the TAA 1953.
+Consequently, investment bodies that fail to lodge their AIIR by the due date may be subjected to either administrative penalties or prosecution.
+An administrative penalty for the late lodgment of an approved form is imposed by subsection 286-75(1) of Schedule 1 of the TAA 1953.
 The amount of the penalty is set out in section 286-80 of TAA 1953.

 Under the legislation, investment bodies are required to give to the Commissioner, an AIIR containing: